State hearse: Use

+It was used again on 15 and 16 September 2025 to transport the coffin of Katharine, Duchess of Kent from Kensington Palace to Westminster Cathedral, the day ahead of the Requiem Mass and from Westminster Cathedral to the Royal Burial Ground, Frogmore, after the Requiem Mass.

 Predecessors

-Previous royal hearses have included a Jaguar XJ used for the funeral of Queen Elizabeth, the Queen Mother and a custom built open top Land Rover Defender for the funeral of Prince Philip.
+Previous royal hearses have included a Jaguar XJ used for the funeral of Queen Elizabeth, the Queen Mother and a custom built open top Land Rover Defender for the funeral of Prince Philip, Duke of Edinburgh.